 Many books and training guides have been written to help pilots learn this important skill, but it is time we brought technology into play as well.
 Too often pilots are limited to listening to static sound bites of pre-recorded ATC traffic, monitoring the local tower while on the ground, or role-playing with their flight instructor, but they are unable to interact and practice real-time except for when they are actually up in the air.

-Training in this way is better than nothing, but it limits the amount of time pilots spend putting their communications book knowledge into practice and it can delay achievement of aviation radio proficiency.
+Training in this way is better than nothing, but it limits the amount of time pilots spend putting their communications book knowledge into practice, and it can delay achievement of aviation radio proficiency.

 Available for both Android and iOS, this intuitive app covers all the different types of communications scenarios you may face in flight and enables you to learn the radiotelephony terms and phrases.
-The app covers both VFR and IFR comms ranging from requesting clearance to takeoff, departure, enroute, landings, emergencies, and more.
+The app covers both VFR and IFR comms ranging from requesting clearance to takeoff, departure, en route, landings, emergencies, and more.

 The interactive training provides ample practice listening, responding to, and initiating radio communications as well as personalized analysis, feedback, and proficiency scoring.
-Practice initiating flight following, calling a Mayday, or requesting airspace clearance all on your own free time using just your smart phone.
-Notice how much more confident and at ease you feel with the radio when you log your next flight time.
+Practice initiating flight following, calling a Mayday, or requesting airspace clearance all on your own free time using just your smartphone.

-The world of flight training is rapidly evolving, and technology is playing a key role in that transformation.
+The world of flight training is rapidly evolving, and aviation technology is playing a key role in that transformation.
 Simulators of all kinds including standard flight simulators, virtual reality (VR), and augmented reality (AR) devices are all being used to maximize the aviation training experience in both civilian and military sectors.